nlpaulhus/Capstone-Project/README.md

 ![Logo](https://res.cloudinary.com/dl0vxq8rj/image/upload/v1760549467/logonobg_rcass6.png)

+NOTE: Site is currently down, in need of a database update.

 After pandemic production shutdowns, strikes, production cuts and catastrophic fires… the Hollywood production community is struggling, with many out of work and looking to make ends meet.
 Get a Grip connects talented and hardworking creatives and craftspeople looking for non-production work, with other members of the entertainment community looking to hire, with a feature to connect to the IMDB database and search by credits.
 Need a hairstylist for an event?
 Need a TV mounted?
 Need your files organized?
 Furniture moved?
 Why not hire the out of work crew from the last show you worked on!
 Or even just your favorite show.